 7.4 The importance of a WordPress Theme

 The layout and design of your blog will give your reader their first impression of your business.
-You want to make sure it’s easy to navigate and easy to read on the practical side of things.
+You want to make sure it’s easy to navigate and read on the practical side of things.
 Important posts should have a prominent place on the page, and the color scheme shouldn’t interfere with your writing’s legibility.Related:

 7.5 Logo and other graphic elements

 A great way to clarify your brand is to design a logo that reflects your niche.
 I recommend taking the financial investment to hire a freelancer to design the logo for you.
-The logo will represent your brand in most readers’ minds, and the initial investment you make in hiring a designer will be repaid over by the boost to your brand recognition.
+The logo will represent your brand in most readers’ minds, and the initial investment you make in hiring a designer will be repaid by the boost to your brand recognition.

 Check the best ten freelance websites where you can outsource your design project.
 A well-designed site will be more likely to attract visitors and ultimately be worth the initial financial investment.